6 de fevereiro de 2020

 With Unreal, the road to answers for these questions was much smoother than we anticipated, and even allowed for iteration to get to that perfect end result.
 Here are the technical steps, one by one, for you to follow along with and/or troubleshoot your existing process.

 Step 1: Get EquippedThe first step in production was to get our ducks in a row.
 And by ducks, we mean plugins.
 The one we used is the [experimental] Stereoscopic Panoramic Capture plugin from Unreal.
 Our trailer was created using a pre-4.23 version of the plugin, so be sure to check out the notes on the new version for the most up-to-date workflow!
+With that installed, make sure that Instanced Stereoscopic Rendering is OFF in the Project Settings.
+Restart the Editor for the changes to take effect.
+Add the following execute console command nodes right after the Begin Play Event node.
+Now you’re ready to load up your scene!

 Step 2: VR Mo-Cap?
 Easier Than It Sounds!Since presence is key, we absolutely needed to have the arms of the main character (Ren Tanaka) in every shot.
 That meant essentially performing motion capture inside the game itself.
 Sequencer was the best tool for this job, and we used it to record gameplay.